- Applicants must normally have an Honours degree and be a professionally qualified health or social care professional.

 The MSc Professional Practice (Learning Disability) is open to all professionals working with people who have a learning disability.
 Professionals working with this client group need to keep up-to-date with the latest developments in order to meet the clients’ changing needs.

-The aim of this degree is to transform your practice and thus improve the quality of care for service users.
+The aim of this postgraduate course in Learning Disability nursing is to transform your practice and thus improve the quality of care for service users.
 Module content and delivery is underpinned by the latest research evidence, which ensures that this award meets the challenges of the demanding and dynamic environments that health and social care practitioners work in today.

 There modules relate directly to this degree.